launchdarkly/ld-find-code-refs/README.md

   -projKey="$YOUR_LAUNCHDARKLY_PROJECT_KEY" \
   -repoName="$YOUR_REPOSITORY_NAME" \
   -dir="/path/to/git/repo" \
-  -contextLines=3 # can be up to 5. -1 (or not configured) indicates no source code will be sent to LD
+  -contextLines=3 # can be up to 5.
+If < 0, no source code will be sent to LD
 ```

 The above configuration, with the `vendor/` directory and all `css` files ignored by the scanner.
 The `exclude` parameter may be configuration as any regular expression that matches the files and directories you'd like to ignore for your repository: